tunimba/HC-PrivacyPolicy/README.md

 # 11. Contact Us
 If you have any questions or concerns about your privacy, contact us at:
-E-mail: app.hairfy@gmail.com
+E-mail: app.hairme@gmail.com

-Thank you for using Hairfy.
+Thank you for using HairMe.
 We are committed to protecting your privacy while helping you discover your best hairstyle.